armada-alliance/armada-alliance-docusaurus/docs/stake-pool-guides/ogmios.md

 ### Create Basic Authentication File

 Create a basic authentication file to secure access to the Ogmios server.
 Be sure to edit the username.
+You will be prompted to add a password which will be hashed on disk.

 ```bash
 sudo htpasswd -c /etc/nginx/.ogmios <username>